Post-Procedure Skincare

 Beyond Injectables: RLT and Other Procedures

-Red light therapy’s benefits extend to a variety of other cosmetic treatments as well.
-After procedures like microneedling, red light therapy can be used almost immediately to calm redness and accelerate the healing process.
-For gentle chemical peels, it can soothe post-treatment sensitivity.
-Even for more intensive treatments like ablative lasers or post-operative facial surgery, red light therapy can be a gentle aid in recovery once the initial healing phase is over.
+Red Light Therapy's benefits extend to a variety of other cosmetic treatments as well.
+After procedures like microneedling, Red Light Therapy can often be used almost immediately to calm redness and accelerate the healing process.
+For gentle chemical peels, it can soothe post-treatment sensitivity once the initial 24 to 48 hours have passed.
+Even for more intensive treatments like ablative lasers or post-operative facial surgery, Red Light Therapy can be a gentle aid in recovery once the initial healing phase is over, typically after 7 to 14 days.
 As always, follow the specific guidance of your skincare professional for these treatments.
+See the Quick Reference Guide above for detailed timelines by procedure type.

 The Solawave Difference